 Remote work and offline to online transition

 If 2020 has taught us anything is that making end-of-year predictions is a big gamble -- but here I go: As the world (hopefully) gradually goes back to normal, some of the things that have characterized 2020 are here to stay for the foreseeable future.
 One of them is remote work -- as thousands of companies have realized during the pandemic, it is possible to run an organization while working from home.
-A lot of these companies have gauged the potential savings in terms of rent and office perks and have identified a clear route towards increasing profitability.
+A lot of these companies have gauged the potential savings in terms of outgoings on rent collection and office perks and have identified a clear route towards increasing profitability.

 The other major shift has been offline to online transition.
 Brands have realized the massive potential that comes with having a strong online presence and have been able to develop highly profitable channels.
 This has also increased the competition in the (already saturated) ecommerce world so brands will need to have to be smart about their growth strategies.